5 Education Savings Account Options

 ---|---|---|---|---|---|---|

-529 education savings plan | Very high | Most plans have pre-set investment options | State income deductions may be available.
-Earnings are tax free for qualified education expenses. | No | Low impact | Some flexibility |
+529 education savings plan | Very high | Most plans have preset investment options | State income deductions may be available.
+Earnings are tax-free for qualified education expenses. | No | Low impact | Some flexibility |

-Coverdell education savings account | Low | Wide range | Distributions may be tax free for qualified education expenses. | Yes | Low impact | Limited flexibility |
+Coverdell education savings account | Low | Wide range | Distributions may be tax-free for qualified education expenses. | Yes | Low impact | Limited flexibility |

-Savings bonds | High | EE or I Series government bonds | Interest may be tax free for qualified education expenses. | Yes | Low impact | Flexible |
+Savings bonds | High | EE or I Series government bonds | Interest may be tax-free for qualified education expenses. | Yes | Low impact | Flexible |

-Taxable investment account | No limit | Wide range | No tax benefits | n/a | Low impact | Very flexible |
+Taxable investment account | No limit | Wide range | None | n/a | Low impact | Very flexible |

-Custodial account | No limit | Wide range | No tax benefits | n/a | High impact | Very flexible |
+Custodial account | No limit | Wide range | None | n/a | High impact | Very flexible |

 529 education savings plans